chungkw/sequelize_tutorial/tutorial/03_Queries.md

 ### Deleting a Model Instance

-If you already have a model instance and you want to delete the row it represents, you also can call the `delete` method on it.
+If you already have a model instance and you want to delete the row it represents, you also can call the `destroy` method on it.

 ```js
 await user.destroy();